adnsawas/MyReads/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.
+This website allows you to search for books online and arrange them in shelves of your own.
+This project was part of Udacity training in Front-end web development nano degree program to learn React framework.

 ## TL;DR

-To get started developing right away:
+To run the website:
+* Open the terminal and cd to current project folder

-* install all project dependencies with `npm install`
+* Install all project dependencies with `npm install`
-* start the development server with `npm start`
+* Start the development server with `npm start`

+An local development server will start and appear in your browser.

+# Udacity's Original README file content

 ## What You're Getting
 ```bash